Casey Stengel

-Charles Dillon "Casey" Stengel (/ˈstɛŋɡəl/; July 30, 1890 – September 29, 1975) was an American Major League Baseball right fielder and manager, best known as the manager of the championship New York Yankees of the 1950s and later, the expansion New York Mets.
-Nicknamed "The Ol' Perfessor", he was elected to the Baseball Hall of Fame in 1966.
+Charles Dillon "Casey" Stengel (/ˈstɛŋɡəl/; July 30, 1890 – September 29, 1975) was an American professional baseball player and manager in Major League Baseball (MLB).
+A right fielder, he played 14 seasons in the major leagues.
+Subsequently, he managed for 25 seasons, most notably for the New York Yankees during the 1950s and later for the expansion New York Mets.
+Nicknamed "the Ol' Perfessor", he was elected to the Baseball Hall of Fame in 1966.